josiahgoff/pablo-wp/README.md

 # Pablo WP

 The unofficial Pablo WordPress plugin.
-Right now it's in prototype phase, sort of a proof of concept of how it would work.
+Right now it's in prototype phase, sort of a proof of concept of how it could work.

 ![Screenshot](assets/pablo-wp-screenshot.gif)